aecsocket/cpu-features-java/README.md

 cpu_features, Java programs can detect which features the host CPU supports and load different native libraries based on this info.

+**Note**: Version 2.0 of this library uses the (currently unstable) Java foreign function interface, and will require Java 19 as well as the command line arguments `--enable-preview --enable-native-access=ALL-UNNAMED`.
+The previous version, using JNI and Java 15, is still available under `io.github.aecsocket:cpu-features-jni:1.0.1`.

 ## Coverage

 Platforms: